ruckus/neo4j_sandbox/README.md

 suzanne recommends Zuni Cafe
 ```

 Finally we can run the query code which in turn runs the Cypher query.
-The place names are hard-coded into the Cypher query
+The place IDs (5,6) are hard-coded into the Cypher query
 but would of course need to be dropped into dynamically.

 The query asks: "Given a start node of Cody, show me all friends and friends-of-friends (so maxdepth=2) who have recommended